finnhodgkin/learn-phoenix-todo-example/README.md

 ## Add a route to display todos

-The first step is to add a route to our server for displaying and manipulating todos.
-To accomplish this a new table needs to be added to the database and Phoenix needs some instruction on how to communicate with that table.
-We'll also delve into templating with Phoenix (serving dynamic html pages).
+The first step is to add a route to the server for displaying and manipulating todos.
+To accomplish this a new table has to be added to the database and Phoenix needs some instruction on how to communicate with that table.
+The content is then served up via Phoenix templates (dynamic html pages).

 ### Generate a todos route
 Run `mix phx.gen.html Todos Todo todos title:string`.